 If you’re separating from the military and you have certain health problems (called preexisting conditions), it may be hard for you to get private life insurance.
 But you can get life insurance without having to prove good health if you act within 120 to 240 days of separation.
 Read below to learn about these preexisting conditions and what to do right now to get insurance.

 VGLI application deadline extended due to the coronavirus pandemic

 Learn more about this Veterans’ Group Life Insurance (VGLI) extension, and how COVID-19 may affect your other VA benefits and services.

-Why do preexisting conditions make it hard to get life insurance?
+Why preexisting conditions make it hard for you to get life insurance